 We all have areas in our lives that we are more confident and have grater esteem in than others areas.
 Understanding that we have choices and can choose to change aspects of our lives, in how we communicate or approach certain situations enables us to start changing our unhelpful patterns of relating to ourselves and others to more positive ways of relating.

-Someone who understands that your concerns are very personal to you and recognises that even though you may present with similar concerns as other clients, the way that your brain process your concerns will be different to how other clients process their concerns, since we are all unique in how we perceive our internal world.
+Someone who understands that our concerns are very personal to us and recognises that even though we may present with similar concerns as other people, the way that our mind processes our individual concerns will be different to how other people process their concerns because we are all unique in how we perceive our internal world.

-Taking the first few steps in changing patterns of thinking and behaviour which has been a part of your routine for a while — can at times feel confusing or even scary.
-However, with my expertise, we will work together in helping you to find the courage to start making positive changes.
+Taking the first few steps in changing patterns of thinking and behaviour which has been a part of your routine for a while — can at times feel confusing or even scary for many of us.
+However, with my expertise and your engagement in sessions, we will work together in helping you too, start to make changes that are right for your life.